 Some businesses feel the need to see employees seated at their desks to get a full day’s work from them.
 But as a result of the COVID-19 pandemic, time management has truly come into its own with many workforces now working from home.

 A more flexible time management approach gives employees the autonomy to use their time as they see fit, working non-traditional hours or dividing time between home and your work location.
 Employees are still expected to complete their work on schedule and to be available during times when a physical presence is required.

-Empowerment comes when employees are given the freedom to make their own calls when it comes to scheduling work hours and location
+Employee empowerment comes when employees are given the freedom to make their own calls when it comes to scheduling work hours and location.

 Employees who are empowered with an honest look at what’s going on behind the scenes at work are less likely to believe gossip and hearsay.
 When employees are left in the dark about key business decisions or lack an understanding of why a particular business approach is being implemented, they may feel shut out.

 When open and honest communication is promoted, employees will feel like valued and important members of the small business team.
 They will be more likely to feel empowered to help with problem solving and new program implementation.

 Employees who are entrusted with their own budgets or funds for certain situations are financially empowered.

 Giving employees financial empowerment allows them to decide the best use of budget and achieving company goals.
 When employees have this type of financial empowerment, they are more likely to review their spending carefully, looking for the most appropriate use of funds and use their budgets wisely.